-This note is partially inspired by Braulio Bhavamitra's comments about Ruby being faster when compiled with Clang rather than GCC and partially by Brendan Gregg's comments about compiler optimization during his Flame Graphs talk at USENIX LISA13 (0:33:30).
+This post is partially inspired by Braulio Bhavamitra's comments about Ruby being faster when compiled with Clang rather than GCC and partially by Brendan Gregg's comments about compiler optimization during his Flame Graphs talk at USENIX LISA13 (0:33:30).

 In short I wanted to look at what kind of performance we are leaving on the table by not taking advantage of 1) The newest compiler versions & 2) The most aggressive compiler optimizations.
 This is especially perniant to those of us deploying applications on PaaS infrastructure where we often have zero control over such things.
 Does the cost-benefit analysis still work out the same when you take into account a 10/20/30% performance hit?

-All tests were run on AWS from an m3.medium EC2 instance and the AMI used was a modified copy of one of my Gentoo Linux AMIs.
+All tests were run on AWS from an m3.medium EC2 instance and the AMI used was a modified copy of one of my weekly generated Gentoo Linux AMIs.
 The version of Ruby was 2.1 while the tests themselves are from Antonio Cangiano's Ruby Benchmark Suite.
 The tooling used to run them is available on my GitHub if you want to try this out for yourself.

 The full test suite was run for each of the following compiler variants, O3 was not used with Clang since it only adds a single additional flag: